Will Tukuafu: Professional career

-Seattle Seahawks (first stint)
+Seattle Seahawks

-Tukuafu was signed as an undrafted free agent on June 8, 2010, and was released on June 22, 2010.
+Tukuafu was signed by the Seattle Seahawks as an undrafted free agent on June 8, 2010, and was released on June 22.

 San Francisco 49ers

-Tukuafu was signed by the 49ers on August 12, 2010.
-He was released on September 3, 2010, and was re-signed to the practice squad two days later.
-He was promoted to the 49ers' active roster on December 18, 2010.
-He made NFL debut and recorded his first career fumble recovery on his first career play from scrimmage vs. Seattle on September 11, 2011.
-During his tenure in San Francisco, he saw action in 20 games from 2010 to 2013 and additionally six career playoff appearances with two starts.
-His versatility has allowed him to play fullback, defensive line, and on special teams.
+Tukuafu was signed by the San Francisco 49ers on August 12, 2010.
+He was released on September 3, and was re-signed to the practice squad two days later.
+Tukuafu was promoted to the 49ers' active roster on December 18.

+Tukuafu made NFL debut and recorded his first career fumble recovery on his first career play from scrimmage against the Seattle Seahawks on September 11, 2011.
+During his tenure in San Francisco, he saw action in 20 games from 2011 to 2013 and additionally six career playoff appearances (including two starts).
+Tukuafu's versatility allowed him to play fullback, defensive line, and on special teams.

 At the end of the 2012 season, Tukuafu and the 49ers appeared in Super Bowl XLVII.
 He appeared in the game on offense, defense, and special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Seattle Seahawks (second stint)

-Tukuafu was signed by the Seahawks on October 29, 2014.
-He was released on September 3, 2016, and re-signed again on September 13 only to be released again the following week.
-On October 26, 2016, he was re-signed by the Seahawks.
-He was placed on injured reserve on December 13, 2016, after suffering a concussion in Week 13.
+Tukuafu was signed by the Seattle Seahawks on October 29, 2014.
+He was released on September 3, 2016, and re-signed again on September 13, only to be released again the following week.
+On October 26, Tukuafu was re-signed by the Seahawks.
+He was placed on injured reserve on December 13, after suffering a concussion in Week 13.